-- Adobe Premiere is targeted by more experienced video editors since it isn’t quite intuitive in comparison to Final Cut Pro which has the most amazing, adaptable and attractive interface for a fresher.
+- More experienced video editors target adobe Premiere since it isn’t quite intuitive in comparison to Final Cut Pro, which has the most amazing, adaptable and attractive interface for a fresher.

 - Final Cut Pro offers low rendering and exporting times for videos, even at a 4K quality, without using too much energy.
 Whereas Adobe Premiere is much slower in exporting and rendering.

 - Exporting and rendering in Final Cut Pro is a very smooth task.
 Once the user begins to export the videos to a specific place – say Facebook- it happens in real-time.
 There is no time wasted in exporting the file, saving it onto the computer, and then again waiting for it to upload on Facebook.

 - Adobe Premiere has a more traditional and flexible timeline.
 It allows the user to work on different layers of video, audio, image, text.
 That is, it works accurately on individual elements.
 Whereas Final Cut Pro may sometimes be inflexible and restricted.

 - Final Cut Pro can simply be intensified with plug-ins.
 It provides plugins that help users create 3D visual effects, remap time to create slow-motion scenes and many more.
 Whereas in Premiere, the user needs to go to After Effects for the same.

 Adobe Premiere vs Final Cut Pro Comparison Table